zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 When the `status` observable updates the map's projection, the function runs and computes a different projected item.
 The object with "projectionId === 4" is gone and is replaced with a new item with "projectionId === 8" or some other value.
 Consequently, the child blade closed because its contents were based on the value of the  `status` observable.
 The object that was in the grid's item had a different status value, and it has  been replaced by an item with the same `name` and `modelAndMfg` but a new `status`.
 The previous  that was in the `selectableSet's` `activatedItems` observable array no longer exists in the grid's item list.

-<a name="working-with-data-data-shaping-shaping-and-filtering-data-how-map-works"></a>
+<a name="working-with-data-shaping-and-filtering-data-how-map-works"></a>
-#### How map() works
+### How map() works

 When the mapping function runs **Knockout**, it watches to see what observable values are read.
 Then it takes a dependency on those values, in a manner similar to  **ko.pureComputed** or **ko.reactor**.
 If any of those values change, **Knockout** is aware that the generated item is out-of-date because the source for that item has changed.

 The `map()` function generates an update-to-date projection by running the mapping function again.
-This might not be performant  if the extension does something expensive in the mapping function.
-The same thing happens if the extension updates the model property of the top item by clicking the **update model** command.
+This is not  performant when  the extension does something expensive in the mapping function because any benefits  in `map()` performance are negated by running the mapping function more than is necessary.
+The same thing happens if the extension updates the `model` property of the top item by clicking the **update model** command.

 ```
 Updating model to 'into' (robot=Bolt)
 Creating a projection (projection id=10, robot=Bolt)
 ```

-Reason is the same.
 The following line of code is in the mapping function.

 ```
 modelAndMfg: ko.observable("{0}:{1}".format(robot.model(), robot.manufacturer()))
 ```

-This means that the map projection will run again anytime `robot.model()` is observably updated.
-This causes the old item to be removed from the grid and an entirely new item to be added.
+This means that the map projection runs again whenever `robot.model()` is observably updated, which removes the old from  the grid and adds an entirely new item.

 This obviously isn't what we want so how do we write projections that don't do this?
 In the case of a property we want to pass through straight from the data model to the grid model (like the `status` property in this example) you simply pass the observable.
 Don't get the current string value out of the observable and shove it into a different observable.
 So this line from our mapping function: